News and Tools for Happiness, Love, and Wisdom

 Continuing to focus on the soles of your feet, slowly begin to walk, deliberately striding and imprinting your feet as you do so; with each implant, absorb each new sensation and notice the micro differences you encounter when moving from grass to forest floor to a mossy site.
 When you were a child, you likely went barefoot outside much more often than you do now and these sites were more familiar to you.
 Try to remember that experience, and then imagine renewing your connection with earth in this way.

 Walking deliberately with your eyes open, move slowly and allow your vision to settle on something of interest: a tree, a bird, a caterpillar.
 Approach the subject taking time to notice the careful planting of your feet and the ground you encounter beneath.
 Breathe deeply as you do this and you should notice yourself relaxing deeply.
+Afterward, unwind further by trying out slot gacor hari ini.
 If you’re with other people, notice how all of you slow down as you walk in this manner.
 This is a way indigenous peoples naturally traversed their home environments gathering food and materials and perceptively observing their environments.
 The information they received through their senses and intellect helped them survive.
 That is our birthright, too!

 In completing this activity, in your own time, consider how to make this “connection with” a habitual part of your life.